 Francis Bacon said, “Age appears to be best in four things; old wood best to burn, old wine to drink, old friends to trust, and old authors to read.”
 He’s certainly spot on…but, I’d add one more element to the list and that is fine leather goods.
 Age is not an enemy to well made leather, but a welcomed ally who helps take what is beautiful when new to spectacular as it ages.

-After consistent use in the past 17 months here are some highlights of the Gregory Backpack:
+After consistent use in the past 17 months here are some highlights of the Debbie Backpack:

 - Plenty of storage